ibm-cloud-docs/watsonxdata/pricing_plan.md

 ### Limitations
 {: #limitations-lite}

-- The Lite plan is limited to provision a single instance per account.
-You cannot create a new instance again if your existing Lite plan expires or you delete your provisioned instance.
 - The Lite plan is limited to 2000 resource units (RUs) before the instance is suspended.
 The cap value is displayed on the [{{site.data.keyword.Bluemix_notm}} catalog provisioning][def] page and is reflected on your billing page within your {{site.data.keyword.lakehouse_short}} instance upon provisioning.
 Your plan expires on reaching either the cap limit of 2000 RUs or exceeding the trial period of 30 days.
 - The Lite plan is limited to a maximum of one Presto engine, one Spark engine (small size, single node) or Milvus service with starter size (1.25 RUs per hour) or all three.
 - The Lite plan is limited to the smallest node sizes and profiles for each engine and service.
 You cannot increase the node size.